chat-neha/cpu-scheduler/README.md

 # cpu-scheduler
-Implementing a file manager using a custom tree data structure and an OS job-scheduler.
+Implementing a file manager using a custom tree data structure and an OS cpu-scheduler.